RomaKulyk/project-running_app/backlog.rst

         - make labels in white color to see the difference - DONE
         - find another image - DONE

-TO-DO_13 - create a write_requests_to_file function which will write all requests' results into the log file.
+TO-DO_13 - create a write_requests_to_file function which will write all requests' results into the log file - DONE

-TO-DO_14 - update input_data function to allow enter only reasonable data into the QLineEdit fields.
+TO-DO_14 - update input_data function to allow enter only reasonable data into the QLineEdit fields - DONE (by updating QLineEdit fields for entering running data with regular expression validator).

 TO-DO_15 - in running_data.csv file entered data s/b alligned with
 the headers.